February 15, 2026

 - Sunflower oil

-However, E471 can also be produced from animal fats (tallow or lard).
+However, E471 can also be produced using animal fats.
+This includes beef tallow or pork lard.

-- If it comes from Pork: It is Haram.
+- If it comes from Pork: It is strictly Haram.

 How to Check the Label (The 3 Rules)

 You are in the aisle holding a packet of cookies.
-How do you know if the E471 inside is safe?
+How do you know if the E471 inside is safe or doubtful?

-Manufacturers know that vegetarians and Muslims avoid animal fats.
-Often, they will explicitly list:
+Food manufacturers know that vegetarians, vegans, and Muslims avoid animal fats.
+Often, they will explicitly state the source on the label to reassure you.
+Look for text like:

 Emulsifier: E471 (from Vegetable Origin) Mono- and diglycerides of fatty acids (Rapeseed)